CCP-NC/orgdisord/_sources/case_studies.rst.txt

 .. code-block:: console

-    orgdisord enumerate ABABUB.cif --prefix ababub --fix_ratio --ratios 0.75 0.25
+    orgdisord enumerate ABABUB.cif --prefix ababub --fix_ratio --ratio 0.75

 .. tip::
-    The ``--ratio-tol`` flag is useful when the occupancies in the CIF file are not exact.
+    The ``--ratio-tol`` flag is useful when the occupancies possible for a given supercell size don't exactly match those based on the experimental occupancies.
-    For example, if the occupancies are 0.75 and 0.25, the code will generate structures with a ratio of 0.75 and 0.25, but also structures with a ratio of 0.76 and 0.24.
+    For example, if the occupancies are 0.76 and 0.24, the code can accept generated structures with a ratio of 0.75 and 0.25 (if within the tolerance).
     This is because the code will generate structures with occupancies that are within the tolerance of the specified ratio.
     The default tolerance is 0.01, but this can be changed using the ``--ratio-tol`` flag.